• Film Bridge

 Jody earned a B.A. in Photography and Cinema from The Ohio State University.

-the leadership of Karen Fields.
+the leadership of Karen Fields and David and Lee Whitfield.

 Next she was asked to join

-The Media Group, Columbus,
+The Media Group, Columbus, Ohio,

 where she worked her way from production assistant to line producer.